gpetuhov/AndroidInterview/README.md

 * What is the purpose of Services?
 * I am starting a network request from the Service.
 What problem can this cause?
 (Service runs on the main thread by default)
 * Difference between Service and IntentService.
+* How to prevent a Service from being destroyed by Android?
+(Use startForeground() with notification)
+* When onStartCommand() gets triggered?
+(Every time when startService() is called, even if Service is already started)
 * How to save screen state on screen rotation (saveInstanceState, Moxy)?
 How to save state of an EditText? (provide an id)
 * How to provide data to external apps?
 (ContentProviders)
 * Permissions since Android 6.